fedimint/fedimint/README.md

 This is an experimental implementation of a federated chaumian bank.

 ## Running it locally
 I'm currently using rust `rustc 1.54.0-nightly (ca82264ec 2021-05-09)` for development.
 I'll try to keep it up to date and eventually get off nightly.

 ### Generating config
 You first need to generate some config.
 All scripts assume config to be located in a folder called `cfg`.
 Then you can generate the necessary configuration files as follows:

 ```shell
 mkdir -p cfg
 cargo run --example configgen cfg <num_nodes> 5000 6000 <tier1> <tier2> …
 ```

-`<num_nodse` is the amount of nodes the federation shall consist of.
+`<num_nodes>` is the amount of nodes the federation shall consist of.
 It should be >=4 (I always test with 5) and not too big as the cryptography of the BFT protocol is rather intense and you should ideally have 1 core per node.
 The numbers `5000` and `6000` specify the beginning of the port range the inner-federation sockets and API sockets bind to.
 The remaining arguments will be interpreted as amount tiers in msat.

 This will both create all the `server-n.json` config files and one `client.json`.
 If you want to play with multiple clients you should create ons subdirectory per client and copy the `client.json` into each.

 ### Running the mints
 A script for running all mints and a regtest `bitcoind` at once is provided at `scripts/startfed.sh`.
 Run it as follows: